yelenagotraining/golangoop/README.md

-# golangoop
+## Object Oriented Programming in golang

-Object Oriented Programming in golang
+> payment package contains all the custom types